citrix/xenserver-sdk/docs/index.md

 XenServer records statistics about the performance of various aspects of your XenServer installation.
 The metrics are stored persistently for long term access and analysis of historical trends.
 Where storage is available to a VM, the statistics are written to disk when a VM is shut down.
 Statistics are stored in RRDs (Round Robin Databases), which are maintained for individual VMs (including the control domain) and the server.
 RRDs are resident on the server on which the VM is running, or the pool master when the VM is not running.
 The RRDs are also backed up every day.

 !!! danger "Warning"
 	In earlier versions of the XenServer API, instantaneous performance metrics could be 	obtained using the VM_metrics, VM_guest_metrics, host_metrics methods and associated 	methods.
 These methods has been deprecated in favor of using the http handler described in 	this chapter to download the statistics from the RRDs on the VMs and servers.
 Note that by 	default the legacy metrics will return zeroes.
 To revert to periodic statistical polling 	as present in earlier versions of XenServer, set the other-	config:rrd_update_interval=<interval> parameters on your host to one of the following values, and restart your host:

->never
->This is the default, meaning no periodic polling is performed.
+`never`: This is the default, meaning no periodic polling is performed.

->1 Polling is performed every 5 seconds.
+`1`: Polling is performed every 5 seconds.

->2 Polling is performed every minute.
+`2`: Polling is performed every minute.

->By default, the older metrics APIs will not return any values, and so this key must be enabled to run monitoring clients which use the legacy monitoring protocol.
+By default, the older metrics APIs will not return any values, and so this key must be enabled to run monitoring clients which use the legacy monitoring protocol.

 Statistics are persisted for a maximum of one year, and are stored at different granularities.
 The average and most recent values are stored at intervals of: